unovue/radix-vue/docs/content/overview/installation.md

 ## unplugin-vue-components

-Also, since [v0.1.29](https://github.com/radix-vue/radix-vue/releases/tag/v0.1.29), Radix Vue has introduced resolver for the popular [unplugin-vue-components](https://github.com/antfu/unplugin-vue-components).
+Radix Vue also has resolver for the popular [unplugin-vue-components](https://github.com/antfu/unplugin-vue-components).

 In `vite.config.ts`, import `radix-vue/resolver`, and configure as such and it will auto-imports all the components from Radix Vue.